Kaimahi Waea Kawe Kōrero

-- usually work regular business hours, but may be required to work longer hours, including early mornings and evenings, and be on call or do shift work and be on call
+- usually work regular business hours, but may be required to work longer hours, including early mornings and evenings, and be on call or do shift work

 To become a line mechanic you need to complete a New Zealand Certificate in Electricity Supply – Introductory (Level 2), and one of the following qualifications:

 These qualifications usually take two years to complete and are done through on-the-job training and course work.
 Once completed, line mechanics need to apply for registration with the Electrical Workers Registration Board.

-Most employers require you to have a driver's licence and, when truck driving is required, a heavy vehicle licence if you need to drive a truck.
+Most employers require you to have a driver's licence or a heavy vehicle licence if you need to drive a truck.

-- Connexis website - information on line mechanic qualifications
+- Connexis website - line mechanic and other energy qualifications

 There are no specific secondary education requirements to become a line worker.
-However, maths, construction and mechanical technologies, and English to at least NCEA Level 2 are useful.
+However, maths and construction and mechanical technologies to at least NCEA Level 2 are useful.

 Additional requirements for specialist roles:

-Cable jointers are required to have a New Zealand Certificate in Electricity Supply – Cable Jointer High Voltage, with an optional strand of up to 33KV (Level 4).
+Cable jointers need to have a New Zealand Certificate in Electricity Supply – Cable Jointer High Voltage, with an optional strand of up to 33KV (Level 4).

 Cable jointers also need to register with the Electrical Workers Registration Board.